basmahieu/markdown-challenge/README.md

-#### You can always count on me when I have the knowledgde and capability to help you out and otherwise I will try anyway.
+#### You can always count on me when I have the knowledgde and capability to help you out

 I have a background in **digital design**, meaning I know some basics rules when designing a website.
-( for example What's a good font height, is there enough contrast, spacing, ...)
+(For example What's a good font height, is there enough contrast, spacing, ...)
 Also I have some experience using Creative cloud apps like Photoshop, Adobe XD, Premiere, Illustrator, ...
 I would love to help here.